Crestline Soaring Society

 - This site is a USHPA Chapter Site regulated by the Crestline Soaring Society (CSS) as an Intermediate Rated Hang Gliding Site.
 Non-rated MEMBERS of the USHPA may fly under direct instructor supervision.
 Once a student receives his/her Novice Hang Gliding rating, meets the requirements outlined on this form and received this signoff sheet, they may conduct unsupervised solo flights within the restrictions outlined below.
 Visiting Novice pilots (H2) are required to have an instructor evaluate skills and issue this form at the instructor’s discretion.

-- All Novice Hang Glider pilots operating under this signoff must have logged a minimum of 2 hours solo airtime and have had at least 5 solo flights into the Andy Jackson LZ from at least the height that they are being signed off for.
+- All Novice Hang Glider pilots operating under this signoff must have logged a minimum of 2 hours solo airtime and have had at least 5 solo flights into the Andy Jackson LZ.

 - Under this signoff (excepting #4 below), you have the following flight restrictions: